 This multiple certificate feature allows you to manage each certificate that you have installed using Web Based Management.
 After installing certificates, you can view what certificates are installed from the Certificate page and then view each certificate's content, delete, or export the certificate.
-For information on how to access the Certificate page, see Configure certificate using Web Based Management on page 56.
-The Brother machine allows you to store up to three self-signed certificates or up to three certificates issued by a CA. You can use the stored certificates for using the HTTPS/IPPS protocol or IEEE 802.1x authentication.
+For information on how to access the Certificate page, see Configure certificate using Web Based Management on page 85.
+The Brother machine allows you to store up to four self-signed certificates or up to four certificates issued by a CA. You can use the stored certificates for using the HTTPS/IPPS protocol, IEEE 802.1x authentication, or a Signed PDF.